137 E Thousand Oaks Blvd, Thousand Oaks, CA | Directions 9136034.17956 -118.874619

 Awsome place to eat!!! – even though the prices are a little high it's the only steak house I have found where you definately get what you pay for.
 The service is always great and they always work on pleasing you if your meal isn't prepared right.

 Best Value – I have been to several Outbacks and this one seems to consistantly have the better food.
 While the it may not be quite comparable to other restaurants on this list, neither are the prices.
 The quality and value tops most other "family restaurants."
 It is crowded though, so expect long waits and limited parking unless you go there early.
 It is also noisy.

 A lot of food – Outback provides a lot of food for the money but the quality has not kept pace with the popularity.
 Always busy.
 Get there early.

 Sign in with Facebook Sign in with Facebook to see what your friends are up to!

-Do you have a review of Outback Thousand Oaks on your blog?
+Do you have a review of Outback Steakhouse on your blog?
 If you include the Citysearch image link (shown below) in your post, we'll automatically link to your review from the business profile page.
 Here's how our Linkback system works:

 The Linkback system is free and automatic.
 It's really that easy.